Greek numerals: Higher numbers

-In his text The Sand Reckoner, the natural philosopher Archimedes gives an upper bound of the number of grains of sand required to fill the entire universe, using a contemporary estimation of its size.
-This would defy the then-held notion that it is impossible to name a number greater than that of the sand on a beach or on the entire world.
-In order to do that, he had to devise a new numeral scheme with much greater range.
+In his text The Sand Reckoner, Archimedes gives an upper bound of the number of grains of sand required to fill the entire universe, using an estimate of its size current in his time.
+His essay demonstrated a easily visualized contradiction of the then-held adage that it was impossible to name a quantity "greater than the number of grains of sand on a beach", or in the entire world.
+In order to do that, he devised a new enumeration scheme with much greater range than any of those shown above.